Become a HICAP Volunteer

 Why is HICAP needed?

-Medicare basic and supplemental insurance plans seem and can be very complicated.
+Medicare enrollment rules and coverage, as well as basic and supplemental insurance plans seem and can be very complicated.
 HICAP provides unbiased information to help clients make the best choices for their individual health care needs.
 These services are provided by volunteers who are trained to understand Medicare and the many options available to those eligible for Medicare.
 HICAP volunteers do not make recommendations; they do not tell clients what they think the ‘best’ Medicare plans might be for their situation; instead, they provide information to allow each client to make their own fully informed decisions so they can select the Medicare options that the client thinks will best fit their needs.

 Why are HICAP volunteers needed?